xmakercn/Xray-script/.github/README.en.md

 1. v2025.11.19 resolves the issue where WARP was enabled without log limits, causing container logs to keep growing and eventually fill up disk space.
    1. Users who already enabled WARP routing can select 【Reset WARP Proxy】 in 【Manage Configuration】 -> 【Routing Management】 to clear container logs and reset WARP Proxy.
    2. Log limits have been added; just enable WARP directly when needed.
 2. v2026.03.01 adds CA vendor switching.
-When switching CA vendor, the script force re-issues certificates for existing domains (`domain` and `cdn`).
+When switching CA vendor, the script force re-issues certificates for existing domains (`domain`, `cdn`, and `custom_sites[].domain`).
 It writes the new CA only after all re-issues succeed; if any step fails, it automatically rolls back to the original CA and restores related settings, preventing acme auto-renew from breaking.
    1. Force re-issue bypasses the "Domains not changed" check (acme.sh skip scenario).
    2. Watch out for CA issuance rate limits (for example, Let's Encrypt limits).
+3. v2026.03.17 adds SNI custom domain and reverse proxy app management, allowing multiple extra HTTPS reverse proxy sites without affecting the existing `Reality(domain)` and `CDN(cdn)` sites.
+   1. Menu path: `Manage Configuration -> SNI Configuration -> Manage custom domains and reverse proxy apps`
+   2. Supports list / add / edit / delete, with an independent certificate, `sites-available/<domain>.conf`, stream mapping, and UDS for each custom site.
+   3. `stream.conf` is rebuilt from `domain`, `cdn`, and `custom_sites`; UDS names use the first `12` hex chars of `SHA-256(domain)` plus the port.
+   4. Proxy targets support port-only input or full `http(s)://host:port` URLs; port-only input is normalized to `http://127.0.0.1:<port>`; URLs containing `path`, `query`, or `fragment` are rejected.
+   5. Editing only the upstream target skips certificate re-issuance; changing the domain issues the new certificate first and then switches over with rollback on failure; deleting a site also removes the site config, symlink, renew record, and certificate directory.
+   6. A custom site domain must not duplicate `domain`, `cdn`, or another custom site domain; CA switching and "force renew all certificates" also cover custom site domains.
+   7. Custom sites are "pure reverse proxy sites".
+They do not include Xray `xhttp/grpc` paths and are not managed by the Cloudreve integration; the proxy layer does not inject an extra `Content-Security-Policy`, so CSP should be controlled by the upstream application.

 ## Share Links